cqse/teamscale-cli/README.md

   --fetch-existing-findings
-                        When this option is set, existing findings in the specified file are fetched in addition to precommit findings. (default: False) --fetch-all-findings
+                        When this option is set, existing findings in the specified file are fetched in addition to precommit findings. (default: False) --fetch-existing-findings-in-changes
+                        When this option is set, existing findings in all changed files are fetched in addition to precommit findings. (default: False) --fetch-all-findings
                         When this option is set, all existing findings in the